Sawbridgeworth

-Sawbridgeworth (traditionally /ˈsæpswəθ/ SAPS-wəth or /-səθ/ SAPS-əth, now also /ˈsɔːbrɪdʒwɜːθ/ SAW-brij-wurth) is a town and civil parish in Hertfordshire, England, close to the border with Essex.
-It is 12 mi east of the county town of Hertford and 9 mi north of Epping.
-It is the northernmost part of the Greater London Built-up Area.
+Sawbridgeworth (/ˈsɔːbrɪdʒwɜːrθ/ SAW-brij-wurth, historically /ˈsæpswəθ/ SAPS-wəth or /-səθ/ SAPS-əth) is a town and civil parish in the East Hertfordshire district of Hertfordshire, England.
+It lies 10 miles east of the county town of Hertford, in between the towns of Bishop's Stortford to the north and Harlow to the south.
+The town is on the west bank of the River Stort, which forms the county boundary with Essex.

+As well as the town itself, the parish also covers surrounding rural areas, particularly to the north and south of the town, including the hamlet of Spellbrook.
+At the 2021 census, the parish had a population of 8,742, and the Sawbridgeworth built-up area as defined by the Office for National Statistics, which extends beyond the parish boundary to include the Lower Sheering area, had a population of 10,475.

 History

-The name Sawbridgeworth derives from the Old English saebeorhtsworð meaning 'Saebeorht's enclosure'.
+The name Sawbridgeworth derives from the Old English Saebeorhtsworð meaning the enclosure belonging to someone called Saebeorht.

-Prior to the Norman conquest, most of the area was owned by the Anglo-Saxon Angmar the Staller.

-The Manor of "Sabrixteworde" (one of the many spellings previously associated with the town) was recorded in the Domesday Book of 1086.
-After the Battle of Hastings it was granted to Geoffrey de Mandeville I by William the Conqueror.
+The manor of "Sabrixteworde" (one of the many spellings previously associated with the town) was recorded in the Domesday Book of 1086.
+After the Battle of Hastings it was granted to Geoffrey de Mandeville by William the Conqueror.
 Local notables have included John Leventhorpe, an executor of both King Henry IV and King Henry V's wills, and Anne Boleyn, who was given the Pishiobury/Pishobury estate, located to the south of the town.